Luke-Tomasello/Gecko-Encryption/README.md

 Gecko is written in standard C without any support libraries other than the standard C libraries.
 Gecko is highly portable and is easily ported to hardware, server-side encryption, or application based.

-Gecko is intended to me used anywhere you need small, fast and secure encryption.
+Gecko is intended to be used anywhere you need small, fast and secure encryption.

 ABOUT THE AUTHOR